 Yearly Wellness Exam

-We believe that every dog and cat has individual health care needs, which is why we tailor his or her yearly vaccinations to best suit his or her needs.
-Vaccinations boost your pets immunity to help prevent many diseases, including distemper virus, parvo virus, adenovirus (hepatitis), parainfluenza, Leptosporosis, Bordetella (Kennel Cough), and rabies in dogs, and upper respiratory diseases, feline leukemia and rabies in cats.
+We believe that every dog and cat has individual health care needs, which is why we tailor their yearly vaccinations to best suit their individual needs.
+Vaccinations boost your pets immunity to help prevent many diseases, including distemper virus, parvo virus, adenovirus (hepatitis), parainfluenza, leptosporosis, bordetella (Kennel Cough), and rabies in dogs; and upper respiratory diseases, feline leukemia and rabies in cats.
 We only use cat-specific vaccines with our feline patients.

 |At your pets' wellness exam he or she will be evaluated for external parasites, particularly fleas and ticks which are uncomfortable and can transmit disease.
 We carry several options for the treatment and prevention of fleas and ticks, and would be happy to help you find the best product for your pet.

 A microchip is a small metal pellet placed just under the skin by the shoulders.
 It contains a unique code that when read by a scanning device that can help return a lost pet home.
 Because of the large needle used to place a microchip, we recommend placement be done during anesthesia, such as during a spay or neuter, if possible.